A lovely and varied walk in Wallonia, with plenty to see. I recommend this hike around Viroinval for a day or weekend!

 And then disaster struck!

 Heading back towards Nismes at 5.30 p.m., feeling pretty exhausted after walking 24 km, the sound of music reached my ears.
-Entering the village, it was clear that a summer market was in full swing, with scores of stalls selling everything from local produce to clothes to second-hand books … and I became aware as I walked through the streets that they had all been made pedestrian-only.
+Entering the village, it was clear that a summer market was in full swing.
+Scores of stalls were selling everything from local produce to clothes to second-hand books.
+And I became aware as I walked through the streets that they had all been made pedestrian-only.

 Would I be able to drive my car out of the village?

-The answer was a resounding NO, because when I found my car by the tourist office, a huge stall selling racks and racks of women’s clothes had been set up in front of it, totally imprisoning my car.
+The answer was a resounding NO. I found my car by the tourist office.
+But a huge stall selling racks and racks of women’s clothes had been set up in front of it.
+My car was totally imprisoned!

-I spoke to the stall-owner, who explained that everyone in the village was fully aware that all cars had to be removed from the village centre before noon, to enable the stalls to be set up.
+I spoke to the stall-owner.
+He explained that everyone in the village was fully aware that all cars had to be removed from the village centre before noon, to enable the stalls to be set up.
 And that he was unable to move his racks of clothes.

 “So when does the market finish?”
 I asked him.